drshahizan/software-engineering/materials/sec01/mod6.md

 The strategy used to control the operation of components in a system will depend on the specific requirements and design decisions of the system.
 Here are some common strategies that can be used:

-1. Centralized Control: This strategy involves a central component that controls the operation of all other components in the system.
+1.  **Centralized Control**: This strategy involves a central component that controls the operation of all other components in the system.
 The central component can be responsible for coordinating communication between components, managing resources, and enforcing system-wide policies.

-2. Distributed Control: This strategy involves distributing control across multiple components in the system.
+2.  **Distributed Control**: This strategy involves distributing control across multiple components in the system.
 Each component may be responsible for managing its own resources, and communication between components may be peer-to-peer or through a messaging system.

-3. Hierarchical Control: This strategy involves organizing components into a hierarchical structure, with higher-level components responsible for coordinating the operation of lower-level components.
+3.  **Hierarchical Control**: This strategy involves organizing components into a hierarchical structure, with higher-level components responsible for coordinating the operation of lower-level components.
 This approach can help to simplify system management and improve scalability.

-4. Reactive Control: This strategy involves components reacting to events or changes in the system environment.
+4.  **Reactive Control**: This strategy involves components reacting to events or changes in the system environment.
 The components may be designed to adapt to changing conditions and adjust their behavior accordingly.

-5. Proactive Control: This strategy involves components proactively monitoring the system environment and taking action to prevent potential problems or errors.
+5.  **Proactive Control**: This strategy involves components proactively monitoring the system environment and taking action to prevent potential problems or errors.
 This approach can help to improve system reliability and reduce downtime.

 The choice of strategy will depend on several factors, including the system requirements, the complexity of the system, and the desired level of control and flexibility.
 In many cases, a combination of strategies may be used to achieve the desired system behavior and performance.